-Karl Gilis, web usability consultant and international speaker, is a big fan of comparative user testing:
+Karl Gilis, a web usability consultant, is a big fan of comparative user testing:

 Things to pay attention to:

-- Steps that are combined or eliminated compared to your funnel (maybe you don’t need them either).
+- Steps that are combined or eliminated compared to your funnel, as they may be superfluous;

-- Upsells and cross-sells (are there additional revenue opportunities you too could be leveraging?)
+- Upsells and cross-sells, which are additional revenue opportunities you could exploit.

-As you are doing your analysis, write down your observations, take screenshots and give them descriptive names to make it easier to browse later.
+As you’re doing your analysis, write down your observations, take screenshots, and give them descriptive names to make it easier to browse later.

-André Vieira, Senior Conversion & Marketing Analytics Manager at XING, finds CRO extremely useful for ideation purposes:
+André Vieira, founder of Looptimize, finds CRO extremely useful for ideation:

-Karl Gilis recommends to go beyond your main competitors, and look at websites in different countries or similar pages of websites out of your business area: “If you sell something online, every shopping cart or checkout procedure can be an inspiration.”
+Karl Gilis recommends going beyond your main competitors and looking at websites in different countries or similar pages of websites out of your business area: “If you sell something online, every shopping cart or checkout procedure can be an inspiration.”

-After leaving your website, most people will remember up to three reasons to buy from you or sign up for your service.
-Most likely they’ll only remember one—your main selling point.
-What is it on your website? does it reflect your competitive advantage?
+After leaving your website, people may remember up to three reasons to buy from you or sign up for your service.
+Most likely, they’ll only remember one—your main selling point.
+What is it on your website?
+Does it reflect your competitive advantage?

-- Points of Parity (POPs) are the features you offer that are important to your prospects, that you also share with your competitors.
+- Points of Parity (POPs) are features you offer that are important to your prospects and shared among you and competitors.

-- Points of Difference (PODs) are the features that are important to your prospects and not available from your competitors.
+- Points of Difference (PODs) are features that are important to your prospects and not available from competitors.

-- Points of Irrelevance (POIs) are features that you customers don’t really care about.
+- Points of Irrelevance (POIs) are features that customers don’t care about.

-Tony DeYoung, SEO and CRO consultant, uses competitive analysis to craft effective value propositions for his clients:
+Tony DeYoung, an SEO and CRO consultant, uses competitive analysis to craft effective value propositions for clients:

 Competitors’ customers are worth their weight in gold.
-Not only can they tell you how satisfied they are with the competitor’s product or service, they can also clue you in as to why they picked the competitor in the first place.
+Not only can they tell you how satisfied they are with a competing product or service, they can also clue you in as to why they picked the competitor in the first place.

-To get a hold of your competitors’ customers, use your network – Who do you know?
+To reach your competitors’ customers, use your network: Who do you know?
 Who do they know?
-Also try “snowball recruiting”—ask every research participant who they can introduce you to for subsequent interviews.
-You could ask your current customers to recommend their peers for the study (offer compensation for both parties).
+Also, try “snowball recruiting”—ask every research participant whom they could introduce you to for subsequent interviews.
+You could ask current customers to recommend their peers for the study.
+(Offer compensation to both parties).